sinan5039/CMP142project/README.md

+# WHY WOULD YOU USE GenAI SYSTEMS GENERATE EVERYTHING FROM START TO FINISH???
+HIGHLY UNACCEPTEBLE.
+# WHAT IS YOUR NAME AND STUDENT ID?
 # Python OOP - School Management System

 This project was prepared for the [Course Name] course to demonstrate the principles of Object-Oriented Programming (OOP).